irregularchat/template-instructional-design/Git-For_Unit_Training.md

 ## Introduction
 This document outlines the process, advantages, and recommendations for using Git and Markdown for developing, managing, and delivering unit training.
 By leveraging Git, a low-cost, open-source version control system, and Markdown, a lightweight markup language, we can significantly improve the efficiency, transparency, and effectiveness of unit training.

+If you are looking for the template to begin developing see [here](https://github.com/irregularchat/template-instructional-design.git)

 ### Current Situation
 TRADOC's centralized system for approval and distribution of training materials has left several gaps in the training process, including:
 - Limited access to developed training resources by units.